liamtgiles17/phpceptron/README.md

 Simple perceptron implementation in PHP, which can perform binary classification between rectangles and circles.

-Rectangles and circles are drawn on a WIDTHxHEIGHT grid, and may look like the following with WIDTH=HEIGHT=30:
+Rectangles and circles are randomly generated on a WIDTHxHEIGHT grid, and may look like the following with WIDTH=HEIGHT=30:

 Circle: